rogit31/vostera.md/Session Planning.md

 - Complete article about aether
 - Mizutsune wyvern scale hit ? what did I mean by this
 - Lavender
+- Banbaro Battle horn
+- They rolled a 15 on the die

 # Remember
 - Highlight the interactibles (3 things)